hbctraining/variant_analysis/lessons/04_sequence_alignment_theory.md

 <img src="../img/Alignment_errors.png" width="800">
 </p>

 The largest and most difficult part of this task is creating an alignment algorithm that can account for these factors and still provide alignment for ***millions*** of reads within a reasonable time frame.
-There are a multitude of alignment tools availible today, including [bwa](https://bio-bwa.sourceforge.net), [HISAT2](http://daehwankimlab.github.io/hisat2/) and [STAR](https://github.com/alexdobin/STAR).
-Many of them has strengths and weakness and are more appropriate for a certain type of analysis.
-In this course, we will be using `bwa`.
+There are a multitude of alignment tools availible today; each has strengths and weakness and some are more appropriate for particular types of analysis.
+In this course, we will be using BWA.

-## bwa
+## BWA

-Many modern alignment tools rely on the Burrows-Wheeler Transform as part of their alignment algorithm; `bwa` is one of those tools. **There are two parts to runnning `bwa`**:
+Many modern alignment tools rely on the Burrows-Wheeler Transform as part of their alignment algorithm; BWA is one of those tools.
+BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
+It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+In this workshop we will demonstrate BWA-MEM.

+ No matter which algorith you choose, **there are two steps to runnning `bwa`**:

 1. Create an index of the reference sequence (done once)
     1. Create a Suffix Array Index